hllcbn/Project-Disaster-Response-Pipeline-Project/README.md

 ## Descriptions <a name="Descriptions"></a>
 The Project is divided in the following Sections:

-1.	### ETL Pipeline: Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper database structure.
+1. ETL Pipeline:  Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper database structure.

 2. ML Pipeline:  Machine Learning Pipeline to train a model able to classify text message in categories.

 3. Flask Web App:  Web App to show model results in real time.

+## Installation <a name="Installation"></a>

+This project requires Python 3.x and the following Python libraries installed:

+•	pandas

+•	re

+•	sys

+•	json

+•	html

+•	sklearn

+•	nltk

+•	sqlalchemy

+•	pickle

+•	Flask

+•	plotly

+•	sqlite3